General Liability Claims and Costs -1l

 Write Up:

-Keeping employees and the public safe is the department’s highest value.
-Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
-Compared to 2021, there was a 59% increase in the number of claims.
-Most of the claims in 2022 were attributed to pavement defects.
-Also compared to 2021, there was a 24% increase in the amount paid.
+Keeping employees and the public safe is the department’s highest priority.
+Controlling damage to vehicles and reducing personal injury in work zones, on right of way, and in other areas under the department’s control helps MoDOT accomplish this goal.

 Purpose of the Measure: